clarin-eric/B2Drop2LRS/README.md

 # Install

 1. on your B2DROP server go to the <nextcloud>/apps directory
-2. git clone this repository
+2. git clone this repository using ```git clone https://github.com/clarin-eric/B2Drop2LRSwitchboard.git lrsswitchboardbridge ```
 3. enable the app on the B2DROP/nextcloud web interface

 # Website